-The Art Museum
+The Saint Louis Art Museum

-The St. Louis Art Museum is a great place to get a bit of an escape.
-Whether it’s a hot summer day and you need to cool off, or you just need to get out of the hustle and bustle of the city, the art museum is the place to go.
+The Art Museum is a great place to get a bit of an escape.
+Whether it’s a hot summer day and you need to cool off, or you just need to get out of the hustle and bustle of the city, the museum is the place to go.
 It’s almost always quiet and peaceful.
 Even on crowded days it doesn’t feel that way because it’s such a big place.